jhonasiv/workwork/README.md

 the multiple folders linked to the workspace, instead of a measly single folder!

 Ah, and if you are wondering about the name.
-It's a tribute to a -- now old -- RTS, where some characters that could never stop saying "Work Work" whenever they were ordered around.
+It's a tribute to a, now old,RTS, where some characters that could never stop saying "Work Work" whenever they were ordered around.
 If you played it, you know what I mean.
 Me busy, leave me alone!